mattearly/CustomArkLootDrops/README.md

 # CustomArkLootDrops

 Improved, yet not OverPowered, Beacons

-The goal here is to improve the default beacons and crates in ARK.
+The goal here is to improve the default beacons and crates in ARK

-The problem with the current crates is CROP PLOTS, COMPASSES, WATER JARS.
-I can only imagine the count of people who have rage quit this game based on getting those items in crates OVER AND OVER
+#How to Use?
- OVER AND OVER
+* Take the compiled one line version and put it in your game.ini file.
+One line per crate, must be under the game [ ... ] header.